Bitcoin is not risk-free and in many ways can be riskier than traditional assets. Today, we will look at the pros and cons of investing in Bitcoin.

 As Bitcoin is a scarce asset, its value is influenced tremendously by demand and supply principles and market sentiment.

 This makes Bitcoin highly unpredictable and volatile, hence risky.
-For instance, in May 2021 BTC reached its all-time high of $64,863.10 and by June it had slumped to nearly $30k, half its value.
+For instance, in November 2021 BTC reached its all-time high of $68,789.63 and by December it had slumped to nearly $39k, almost half its value.

 While Bitcoin facilitates payments across the globe, many users are frustrated with its slow processing times.